Courses and Requirements

 The study of dance through performance of a role in a main stage dance concert.
 Prerequisite, invitation of the department.
 One-quarter credit per semester.
 May be repeated for credit.
 The Department.

 An introduction to the development and use of sound in its relationship to performance.
-Topics include creation of original sound structures, using vocal and body sounds as well as found objects; introduction to sound recording, editing and playback; aural analyses of material created in the class, as well as material from various historical periods, to develop a common musical language and to understand the structures and aesthetics of sound and music; creation of different types of non-traditional visual scores and their application for movement.
+Topics include creation of original sound/movement structures, using vocal/body sounds as well as found objects; introduction to sound recording and the digital-audio workstation; aural analyses of music from a variety of genres to understand certain structures and aesthetics; analyses of group pieces developed in class workshops; creation of different types of non-traditional sound/movement scores;creation of audio recordings to be used in conjuncti0n with performances.
 Individual and group projects.
 No previous musical, dance or theatre experience required.
-Maximum enrollment, 16.
+Maximum enrollment, 14.
 Lloyd.

 History of Dance.

 Study of the theatrical, social and ritual aspects of dance through cross-cultural comparisons among dance forms.
 Exploration and analysis of such historical issues as the evolution of dances, the struggle to preserve traditional dances and dance fusions in a global society.
 Lectures, discussions and films.
 (Writing-intensive.)
 No previous dance training required.
-Maximum enrollment, 20.
+Maximum enrollment, 18.
+Paris Wilcox.

 Observing, analyzing and recording movement using Laban's principles.
 Emphasis on cultural and aesthetic concepts of movement as a system of communication.
 Investigation of alignment techniques, movement behavior and kinesiological principles.
 No prior dance training required.
 Maximum enrollment, 15.

-A focus on the basic exercises found in the pilates method of body conditiong including various apparatus (mat, magic circle, reformer, barrel and cadillac).
-An overview of anatomy as it applies to the pilates system will be addressed.
-The history and philosophical approach to the pilates system will be included.
+A focus on the basic exercises found in the Pilates method of body conditioning including various apparatus (mat, magic circle, reformer, barrel and cadillac).
+An overview of anatomy as it applies to the Pilates system will be addressed.
+The history and philosophical approach to the Pilates system will be included.
 The discipline focuses on the muscles that are the linchpin of good posture and a stable, strong core.
 Prerequisite, dance technique course taken within the department.
 Maximum enrollment, 16.
 Heekin.

 An investigation of the musculoskeletal system and use of biomechanical principles to improve efficiency of motor behavior.
 Emphasis on joint, muscular and alignment analysis.
 Lectures, discussions and practical application of movement concepts.
 No prior dance training required.
 Maximum enrollment, 30.
 Walczyk.

 An investigation into the relationship between martial arts and dance emphasizing the abstraction of movements of self-defense into dance.
-Relies on many cultures that utilize body awareness and movement efficiency through several systems including aikido, capoeira, chi kung, jeet kune do, kali, muay thai, northern shaolin, pa kua chang, silat and tai chi chuan.
+The study of many cultures that utilize body awareness and movement efficiency in their performance and fighting forms.
+A major component is the implementation of impact weapons such as olisi (Philippines/Malaysia) and the jo (Japan).
 Prerequisite, any dance, athletic or martial art experience.
-Maximum enrollment, 25.
+Maximum enrollment, 35.
 Walczyk.

 The study of contemporary dance incorporating technique and theory.
 Emphasis on alignment and efficiency of movement focusing on increasing strength and flexibility.
 May be repeated for credit.
-Prerequisite, Any dance training in contemporary, ballet or jazz.
+Prerequisite, Dance 112, 113, or 114 or permission of instructor.
 Maximum enrollment, 25.
 Heekin.

 Continuation of the study of ballet.
 Technique classes are combined with studies in kinesiology, dance theory and dance criticism.
 May be repeated for credit.
 Prerequisite, 114, or consent of instructor.
 Maximum enrollment, 25.
 Stanon, S/Wilcox, P.

 Prerequisite, Any dance training in contemporary, ballet or jazz.
 Developing the technical skill and comprehension of jazz vocabulary and history beyond the elementary level.
-Focusing on proper alignment and increasing strength, flexibilty, enduence as applied to jazz technique.
+Focusing on proper alignment and increasing strength, flexibility, endurance as applied to jazz technique.
 Maximum enrollment, 25.
-Heekin.

 A continuation of 208, emphasizing martial arts from Africa, Asia, Southeast Asia and South America.
 Students will study cultural background, history, philosophy and terminology along with practical application of movement theories.
 Prerequisite, 208 or consent of instructor.
 Maximum enrollment, 25.
 Walczyk.